blog

 Do I Need to File a Report After a Drunk Driving Accident?

 Michigan law requires drivers to report any car crash that causes more than $1,000 in property damage, damage to an unattended vehicle or other property, or if it results in injury or death.
+If you’re a victim of a drunk driving accident, you’ll want to obtain a copy of this report for your Michigan car accident claim.

-What are Michigan’s Dram Shop Laws?
+Suing Under Michigan’s Dram Shop Laws

 The Dram Shop Act prohibits commercial establishments from providing alcohol to patrons who appear intoxicated.
 If a bartender served alcohol to a visibly drunk patron and they caused your accident, this law allows you to sue the establishment.